jnunyez/synchronization/README.md

 ## Installing Silicom Timesync Operator <a name="installation"></a>

-There are two Operands to manage: one is the Silicom TimeSync cards and the other is the TimeSync sw stack.
-The operator dramatically simplifies the configuration and management of the Silicom TimeSync NICs and the TimeSync software.
+There are two distinct entities in this solution: one is the Silicom TimeSync physical cards themselves, and the other is the TimeSync software stack.
+The Operator dramatically simplifies the deployment, configuration, and management of the Silicom TimeSync NICs and the TimeSync software.

 #### Install Silicom Card in Worker